Edit: You may now wish to also look at Adapting F45 while Pregnant (and Returning Postpartum)

 As I’m asked about F45 training while pregnant on almost a daily basis, I thought it best to summarise my F45 pregnancy fitness journey through the last two trimesters, and how I’m currently adapting the HIIT style and cardio workouts to suit me and my changing body.

 If you’re planning on working out, I do also recommend reading Best Maternity Pants and Pregnancy Clothing – it makes such a difference!
-You can use MEG20 for 20% off Lorna Jane sitewide (by far my favourite maternity wear after trying Aimn, LJ and some cheaper ones).
+You can use MEG20 for 20% off Lorna Jane sitewide (by far my favourite maternity wear after trying Aimn, LJ and Cotton on maternity).

 First Trimester F45 Exercise Changes